git-for-windows/git-for-windows.github.io/Technical-overview.md

 If you made any documentation changes, you need to install the documentation too: `make install-html && prefix=/mingw64 make -C contrib/subtree install-html` (the second make invocation installs the `git-subtree.html` which is otherwise missing and leads to an error by the portable installer).

-In some cases the change you want to make is not in git itself but in the additional files needed to emulate the *ix environment git expects (things like `grep`, `find`, `cat`,...) or in additional helper files (e.g. `start-ssh-agent.cmd`).
+In some cases, the change you want to make is not in git itself, but in the additional files needed to emulate the *ix environment git expects (things like `grep`, `find`, `cat`,...), or in additional helper files (e.g. `start-ssh-agent.cmd`).
 These files come from [Msys](https://github.com/git-for-windows/MSYS2-packages) and [Mingw](https://github.com/git-for-windows/MINGW-packages) packages.
-Please see the documentation how to make [changes to these packages](Package-management#technical-details).
+Please see the documentation for how to make [changes to these packages](Package-management#technical-details).
 Some files are also in the `build-extras` repo in the subdir [`git-extra`](https://github.com/git-for-windows/build-extra/tree/master/git-extra) (the script which calls notepad as a commit message editor, diff filter for word files,...).
-The source code for these files are also under `/usr/src` but need to checked out first (e.g. `cd /usr/src/MINGW-packages && git fetch && git checkout master`).
+The source code for these files are also under `/usr/src` but need to be checked out first (e.g. `cd /usr/src/MINGW-packages && git fetch && git checkout master`).

 # Building an installer